History of Valley Restart

-When funds are available VRS can assist persons facing who have experienced a financial crisis and are facing eviction with assistance with one months’ worth of rent, either to prevent eviction or as first month’s rent if moving.
-These funds are very limited and persons are assisted on a first come first served basis.
+When funding is available VRS can assist persons who have experienced a financial crisis and are facing eviction with occasional assistance with one months’ worth of rent, either to prevent eviction or as first month’s rent if moving.
+These funds are provided on a grant funding basis, and the amount of funding varies from year to year.

 What VRS does not do…

 VRS does not charge any fees, we do not discriminate by age, gender, sexual orientation, marital status, race or ethnicity.
 VRS does not allow anyone staying here to panhandle or otherwise solicit the public for funds.
 We do not go door to door at any time asking for funds.
 VRS does not take persons on parole, registered sex offenders or persons with a violent criminal history.
 We do drug test at admission and randomly thereafter.

 VRS has various sources of funding, but primarily is funding by the community.
 We depend on our neighbors and community partners to help us continue to help our community.
 We have electronic recycling on site and have other fundraising events throughout the year.
 (See our Events Page for upcoming events) We also receive some grant funds from The County of Riverside Department of Social Services and Economic Development agencies and the Federal Emergency Management Agency.